-Here at Create Health we’re passionate about healthcare and how it can transform people’s lives.
+Here at Create Health, being a specialist creative agency for healthcare brands, we’re passionate about healthcare and how it can transform people’s lives.
 The brands we work with are solving real health problems every day – mending, preventing and even curing life’s trickiest hurdles.

 The purpose of transformative health is to change our lives for the better.
 That’s why the companies driving this change are our heroes.
 They’re driven by the desire to make a real difference to human lives, have the audacity to ask “why can’t we do things better?” and the confidence to bring in new ways of thinking, often from beyond the sector.

 As we’re constantly on the lookout for brands that are transforming healthcare, we thought we’d share these with you.
 After all, they should be celebrated.
 Here’s a roundup of some of the groundbreaking healthcare companies we’ve come across recently.